Ithirahad/StarMade-Guides/docs/01-building/03-shipyards.md

 Shipyards are constructed from a Shipyard Computer, Shipyard Modules, and a Shipyard Core Anchor.
 The computer, as with any other [system computer](06-logic/00-logic-basics.md/#connecting-to-weapon-computers), must have all of the Shipyard Modules [connected](06-logic/00-logic-basics.md/#connecting-blocks) to it, as well as the Shipyard Core Anchor.
 A shipyard is only valid if the Shipyard Modules form a C shape, with both "ends" of the C being straight across from each other.
 A player can build as many or as few C-shaped sections as they want without affecting the function of a shipyard, provided that they are lined up.
 It should look [something like this](https://starmadedock.net/content/3210).
 The Shipyard Core Anchor can be placed anywhere within the perimeter of a Shipyard, but it is important that there are no solid blocks near it and that it is sufficiently spaced from the edges of the Shipyard to allow space for ships to take up.
 Note that wherever you place the Shipyard Core Anchor is where the actual [Ship Core](02-ships/01-building-a-ship.md/#spawning-a-ship-core) will appear.
 Ship designs will fail to load into the Shipyard Computer if there is not enough space inside the Shipyard Modules area for the ship.

+## Docking An Existing Ship

+Ships can [dock](01-building/02-docking-and-turrets.md/#docking-a-ship) to a Shipyard Core Anchor as they would with any other [Rail](01-building/02-docking-and-turrets.md/#rail-blocks).
+If they do not have a Rail Docker, the Activation Beam from a core or camera can be used to connect with the Anchor.
+Either way, the ship is docked with the Ship Core at the position of the Shipyard Core Anchor.
+The Ship Core is **always** docked in alignment to the Shipyard Core Anchor.

 ## Ship Designs

 Shipyards use a special type of item called 'Designs' to function.
 They are similar to blueprints, and can be interchanged with blueprints through the Shipyard Computer.
 To create a new ship, use the **Create New Design** function in the Shipyard Computer.
 This will create a blank design with a virtual Ship Core at the position of the Shipyard Core Anchor.
 Blocks cannot be placed on the virtual ship except in build mode.
 The virtual ship is almost identical in function to a normal ship, except for a few important aspects: